josephlou5/alicechess/README.md

 Notable game rules:

-- **Castling**: A king and rook may only castle if neither has moved already, the king is not in check, all squares between them are vacant on both boards, and the king does not move through check or into check.
+- **Castling**: A king and rook may only castle if neither has moved already, the king is not in check, the squares they will move to are vacant on both boards, and the king does not move through check (on Board A) or into check.
   After the castle, both pieces will teleport to the other board.
-- **En passant**: A pawn may capture another pawn through en passant if your pawn is on board B and the enemy pawn advances two spaces, teleporting to the space right next to yours on board B. (This results in a situation that looks like regular en passant.)
+- **En passant**: A pawn may capture another pawn through en passant if your pawn is on Board B and the enemy pawn advances two spaces, teleporting to the space right next to yours on Board B. (This results in a situation that looks like regular en passant.)
 Note that due to teleporting to the other board after each move, this can only be achieved by a pawn that _does not_ advance two squares on its first move.
+Also, if there is a piece on Board B where the en passant move would go (i.e., your pawn can already capture a piece normally), then en passant will not take place.
 - **Fifty move rule**: If both players have made 50 moves each where no piece has been captured or no pawn moved, then a player may claim a draw.
-However, to simplify this case, the game will be automatically ended with a draw (rather than allowing a player to claim a draw), although this is not the official rule.
+However, to simplify this case, the game will be automatically ended with a draw (rather than allowing a player to claim a draw).
 This therefore overshadows the 75-move rule, where a draw is automatically applied after 75 moves by both players with no captures or pawn movements.
+- **Threefold repetition rule**: If a board position appears three times in a game (not necessarily in a row), then a player may claim a draw.
+However, to simplify this case, the game will be automatically ended with a draw (rather than allowing a player to claim a draw).

 ## How to play